 Product assembly and distribution.
 A facility for the assembly of small products and electronic equipment from parts manufactured elsewhere.
 Includes computers, telephones, and automobiles; office and store machines and devices; service industry and household machines.
-Does not include the manufacturing and assembly of products. ("Electronics, equipment and appliance manufacturing") or ("Machinery manufacturing").
-See "Transportation product assembly."
+Does not include the

 Property.
 Any parcel, including the abutting half of any street or alley, between the sidelines as extended, any sidewalk, park strip or unimproved public easement; provided that an "unimproved public easement" shall not include an exposed irrigation canal.